 The tensions finally came to a head in widespread riots throughout the hill country which continued for several years, and in which hundreds of people lost their lives and thousands were made homeless.
 Tourism came to a grinding halt.
 The movement was led by the Gorkha National Liberation Front (GNLF), led by Subash Ghising, which demanded a separate state to be known as Gorkhaland.

 A compromise was eventually hammered out in late 1988 whereby the Darjeeling Gorkha Hill Council (DGHC) was given a large measure of autonomy from the state government and fresh elections to the council were held.
-Darjeeling remains part of West Bengal but now has greater control over its own affairs.
+Darjeeling remains part of West Bengal but now has greater control over its affairs.